 Once you have an idea of how much you'll need to borrow, it's time to figure out if you can afford it.
 A good rule of thumb is to limit your total borrowing to no more than what you'll earn in your first year out of college, or keep your payments to less than 10% of the amount you'll earn per month at your first job after college (based on a 10-year standard repayment plan).
 That should enable you to pay off your loans within 10 years, if you maintain a reasonable budget.

 Not so sure what you'll end up doing after school?
 Try searching for estimated starting salaries based on your major.
-If you're undeclared, you can estimate your salary by using the average starting salary for the class of 2014, which was $48,707 according to the National Associate of Colleges and Employers.
-Once you have your number check out our Repayment Navigator to see what your payments could be under different repayment plans.
+If you're undeclared, you can estimate your salary by using the average starting salary for the class of 2016, which was $50,219 according to the National Associate of Colleges and Employers.
+Once you have your number, check out our Repayment Navigator to see what your payments could be under different repayment plans.

 Step 3.
 Only Borrow What You Need